karioczi/cafe_api/README.md

 REST API project for a café: users, products, and orders.
 Implemented using Django, PostgreSQL, and Docker.

+## Project description:
+The API was developed for educational purposes in collaboration with ChatGPT to study the structure of Django projects and the principles of building REST APIs.
+During the process, the code was rewritten manually, the logic was analyzed, and the functionality was tested.
+In addition to the basic features, advanced functionality was added in stages.
+Topics such as working with Docker and the PostgreSQL database were also covered.

 ## Tech Stack

 - Python 3.11